Alfred Gollin: Career

 Gollin taught from 1959 to 1961 at the University of California, Los Angeles, and then returned to conduct further research in Great Britain.
-He was called to the growing History Department of the University of California, Santa Barbara, in 1966 where he joined Leonard Marsak, C. Warren Hollister, and Joachim Remak in building a strong European history program.
+He was called to the growing History Department of the University of California, Santa Barbara in 1966 where he joined Leonard Marsak, C. Warren Hollister, and Joachim Remak in building a strong European history program.

 Gollin was awarded an honorary Doctor of Letters degree from Oxford University in 1968.
 He was elected a Fellow of the Royal Historical Society and the Royal Society of Literature.
-He was a dynamic and enthralling classroom lecturer (with a unique rasp due to childhood surgery) who started each term's lecture with “Let me begin my story,” then continued each subsequent lecture with “Let me continue my story,” and prefaced the term's last lecture with “Let me end my story.”
+He was a classroom lecturer who started each term's lecture with “Let me begin my story,” then continued each subsequent lecture with “Let me continue my story,” and prefaced the term's last lecture with “Let me end my story.”
 He also had an array of jokes throughout each class such as his “three rules of history” (“The British are always right,” “The Germans are always wrong,” and “Always kick a man when he is down”).
 He earned teaching accolades such as “Professor of the Year” at UCLA in 1960 and the Distinguished Teaching Award at UCSB in 1991.